xpack-dev-tools/clang-xpack/README-RELEASE.md

 bash ~/Downloads/clang-xpack.git/scripts/build.sh --win32
 ```

-A typical run on the Intel machine takes about 50 minutes.
+A typical run on the Intel machine takes about 350 minutes
+(almost 4 hours).

 On `xbba`: